jptweb/IGME-110-Fall-2025/documents/p3-lofi-example.md

 - *Did you get stuck anywhere?*
 - *What did you expect when you tapped the Save button?*

-#### Task #2: Check Your Pantry Inventory
+#### Task #2: Plan Your Week's Meals (Power User)
-**Scenario:** "You want to track ingredients you have at home."
+**Scenario:** "You meal prep every Sunday and want to plan all dinners for the week."

 **What to do:**
-1. Navigate to where you view pantry items
+1. Navigate to the meal planning feature
-2. Add "spaghetti" to your pantry
+2. Add a recipe to Monday's dinner
-3. Add "garlic" to your pantry
+3. Add recipes for at least 2 more days
-4. Review your complete list
+4. Review your weekly plan
-5. Find where you'd search recipes using these ingredients
+5. Generate a shopping list from your planned meals

 **Follow-up questions:**
 - *How easy was this task?
 (1-5)*
 - *Did you understand each step?*
-- *Were any buttons hard to find?*
+- *Was it clear how to generate the shopping list?*
 - *Did anything work differently than expected?*

 ### REPEAT FOR THE REST OF THE TASKS (so you have a total of 5)

+**Remember:** Your 5 tasks should cover all three personas.
+For example:
+- 2-3 tasks from primary user flows
+- 1-2 tasks from power user flows
+- 1 task from casual user flows

 ---